bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 it&apos;s so short is that we don&apos;t need loops because <b>jQuery</b> works with groups of <b>objects</b> like this.
-And it&apos;s got these helper functions built in, so we don&apos;t have to write the if statement and do all of that.
+And it&apos;s got these helper functions built in, so we don&apos;t have to write the if statement and do all of that.</p>

-The last part of the script we need to figure out is how to make it so that when I click on one menu, it closes all of the menus and then only opens the one that I clicked on.
-And we&apos;ll do that in the next lesson.
+<p>The last part of the script we need to figure out is how to make it so
+that when I click on one menu, it closes all of the menus and then only opens the one that I clicked on.
+And we&apos;ll do that in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-18">1.18 The Whole Script (5:59)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->